Tiantong (satellite): System Composition

 Tiantong-1 satellite mobile communication system is China's self-developed and built satellite mobile communication system, but also an important part of China's space information infrastructure.
 The system consists of space segment, ground segment and user terminal.
 The space segment plans to consist of several geosynchronous orbit mobile communication satellites.

 Function

 According to China Aerospace Science and Technology Corp., the task of the satellite system is to provide all-weather, all-time, stable and reliable mobile communication services to users in China and its surrounding areas, the Middle East, Africa and most parts of the Pacific and Indian oceans.

+China Telecom has used this satellite network system to provide satellite telephone operation services in China.
+The Huawei Mate60 series smartphones, which released on 29 August 2023, have a built-in satellite phone function based on this satellite network.